dataArtisans/flink-training-web/exercises/popularPlaces.md

     <div class="panel-heading" role="tab" id="headingTwo">
       <h4 class="panel-title">
         <a class="collapsed" role="button" data-toggle="collapse" data-parent="#accordion" href="#collapseTwo" aria-expanded="false" aria-controls="collapseTwo">
-Mapping a Taxi Ride record to its Cell Id
+Mapping a Taxi Ride record to its Grid Cell Id
         </a>
       </h4>
     </div>
     <div id="collapseTwo" class="panel-collapse collapse" role="tabpanel" aria-labelledby="headingTwo">
       <div class="panel-body" markdown="span">
 Each `TaxiRide` record must be mapped to a cell id.
 This can be done by a `MapFunction` which calls the `GeoUtils.mapToGridCell()` method.
-Start records are mapped to the start location, end records are mapped to the end location.
+Start records are mapped to their departure location, end records are mapped to their destination location.
       </div>
     </div>
   </div>